 Add new media to the article

-Look for related videos that can support the story – adding videos to a blog post or web page can boost user engagement.
-Or, if you don’t have video content, try finding new photos or images that will give the post a fresh look.
+Scan your post for pictures and graphics.
+If you don’t have any media, add it!
+Look for related videos that can support the story — adding videos to a blog post or web page can boost user engagement.

 Update the blog post’s publication date

 Once you’ve made your changes, be sure to update the article’s timestamp.
 This can help boost the article’s ranking on Google, as the search engine sees it as fresh content.
-If your blog platform doesn’t give the option to have the updated publication date alongside the original, we recommend adding an editor’s note in the post mentioning you have updated it from the original version.
+If your blog platform doesn’t give the option to have the updated publication date alongside the original, we recommend adding an editor’s note in the post mentioning you’ve updated it from the original version.

 You can also look at some of your most popular blog posts and find related content that doesn’t see as much engagement.
-Updating those low engagement posts with new media, a fresh quote or more timely facts could help increase readership.
+Updating those low engagement posts with new media, a fresh quote or more timely facts could increase readership.